 Morenci is a very small city located in the state of Michigan.
 With a population of 2,237 people and just one neighborhood, Morenci is the 329th largest community in Michigan.
-Morenci has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Morenci has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Morenci is a blue-collar town, with 43.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Morenci, you'll notice that it is more blue-collar than most other communities in America.
+43.73% of Morenci’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Morenci is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Morenci who work in sales jobs (10.96%), office and administrative support (7.80%), and healthcare suport services (7.48%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Morenci is worth considering.